karamarnell/developers/app/ecosystem/elasticsearch-elastic-application-strings-manager-integration.md

 ## Headers sent to the client

-When this plugin is enabled, Kong will send some additional headers back to the client telling how many requests are available and what are the limits allowed, for example:
+When this plugin is enabled, Qordoba will send some additional headers back to the client telling how many requests are available and what are the limits allowed, for example:

 ```
 X-RateLimit-Limit-Minute: 10